-The Met/Not Met section of Calipso is not calculated in the overall rating.
-These items are scored as "met" or "not met".
-Two or more items below scored as "not met" will result in a drop in letter grade and/or remediation.
-See Appendix B for the items that appear in the Met/Not Met section.
-Scores indicating that a student needs remediation may result in an additional semester of on campus clinical practicum.
+The final section in Calipso, which requires a "met" or "not met" selection, is not calculated in the grading outlined above.
+Rather, the student is expected to meet all of the stated criteria in this section.
+Two or more items below scored as "not met" will result in a drop in letter grade and/or remediation, indicating that a student needs remediation may result in an additional semester of oncampus clinical practicum.
 Although clinical instructors are responsible for rating student performance and grades are derived based on clinical instructor ratings, the clinical education director, as instructor of record, has the final determination of all practicum grades.
+Items assessed in this section include: